-Thank you for visiting Garden Master.
-This web-site has been created to supply info and recommendations on various areas of out-door living & gardening including resources on lawns, composting & fertilizer, growing fruit and vegies, building your own shed, chicken coop and greenhouse, and so much more.
-If you take interest in gardening or creative projects for your yard, we hope you'll love our website as well.
-Please see our fantastic list of reviewed Outdoor and Gardening Resources.
-We really appreciate you stopping by!
+Thanks for dropping in to Garden Master.
+This web-site has been created to supply information and recommendations on various areas of gardening and outdoor living including resources on lawns, composting & fertilizer, growing fruit and vegies, building your own backyard shed, chicken coop and greenhouse, and so much more.
+If you participate in gardening or creative projects for your yard, we trust you'll enjoy our web-site too.
+Please check out our fantastic list of recommended Outdoor and Gardening Resources.
+We really appreciate you dropping by!

 Container Garden Watering Systems

 Here are a few tips for effective watering of plant containers and pots.

 - The larger the planter, the less watering they will require over time.

 - If they are placed in the shade, then the need for water will be greatly reduced.

 - When you do water, make sure that you water thoroughly, flood until water comes out the bottom, and then repeat.

 - Make sure that your hoses are easily accessible; you don’t want to drag them from afar every time.

 - Use saucers, you can fill the saucers with water in dry weather.
 Gives them a little extra moisture.